scottdorman/scottdorman.github.io/blogtegrity.md

 ----------------------------

-I will not personally endorse a product, company, or service that I haven’t personally experienced and believe in.
+I will not personally endorse a product, company, or service that I haven't personally experienced and believe in.
 That said, just because I once endoresed a product doesn't necessarily mean that I still endorse it.
 At times, I may mention that a trusted person I know recommends something, but I will not endorse that product or service unless I have tried it out myself.